Alek07/IBM-Text-To-Speech-Demo/README.md

 ### Frontend

-Run the following command to install all dependencies
+You need [yarn](https://yarnpkg.com/) to run the server.
+Run the following commands to install all dependencies.

 ```bash
 cd client